 This is particularly relevant to older Australians.
 According to the AIHW, 75 per cent of people over the age of 65 were not sufficiently active in 2014/15.
-Another American research paper suggested that the evidence is there that regular physical activity is safe for older people and that a lot of the high risks ailments such as cardiovascular diseases and cognitive impairments decrease through regular exercise.
+Another study suggested that the evidence is there that regular physical activity is safe for older people and that a lot of the high risks ailments such as cardiovascular diseases and cognitive impairments decrease through regular exercise.

 While the percentages are certainly better, younger people also need to be mindful to exercise adequately.
 A national health survey in 2014/15 indicated that almost one in three 18-64 year olds were not sufficiently active per the recommended 150 minutes per week while just under 15 per cent were completely inactive and did no exercise at all over the course of a week.

 This is obviously a recipe for problems down the road and it’s important to get into a rhythm early on and maintain that as you get older to avoid any long term health problems that are bound to arise if you maintain an inactive and sedentary lifestyle.
 According to the ABS, if ‘Australians did an extra 15 minutes of brisk walking for at least five days each week this would reduce disease burden due to physical inactivity in the population by approximately 13%.’
 If this was increased to 30 minutes the burden of disease could be reduced by up to 26%.

 AIWH Alcohol stats

 AIHW Fruit and Veg stats